-- Provide an accessible justice system.

-- Promote and protect rights and interests.
+- 1.1 The Justice and Community Safety (JACS) Directorate operates in an environment that is both challenging and rewarding.
+As a directorate, together with our associated statutory office holders, we assist Government to set and implement priorities using the ACT Public Service values as our guide.

-- Provide a safe and resilient community.
+- 1.2 Our vision is to maintain a safe, just and resilient community.

-- Provide sustainable emergency services.
+- 1.3 We work with the Government and community to:

+- Strengthen community safety.

+- Protect people's rights and interests.

+- Care for and support vulnerable people.

+- Enhance access to justice.

+- Build community resilience to emergency.

-In fulfilling our functions, JACS aims to meet and exceed the expectations of our clients and stakeholders.
-In keeping with the JACS Service Charter, we are committed to operating in an open and accountable manner with a strong client focused culture.
+- 1.4 In fulfilling our functions, JACS aims to meet and exceed the expectations of our clients and stakeholders.
+In keeping with the JACS Service Charter, we are committed to operating in an open and accountable manner with a strong community focused culture.
 We acknowledge that an effective complaint management framework supports this accountability and is an important source of information to help us improve our service delivery.

-OUR VALUES AND BEHAVIOURS
+2. OUR VALUES AND BEHAVIOURS

-As a directorate within the ACT Government, we operate in accordance with the Public Sector Management Act 1994 and the values and behaviours you expect of us and that we expect of each other as public servants.
+2.1 As a directorate within the ACT Government, we operate in accordance with the Public Sector Management Act 1994 and the values and behaviours you expect of us and that we expect of each other as public servants.
+These include:

-2.1 RESPECT
+2.1.1 RESPECT

-- We take pride in our work.

-- We value the contribution of others.

-- We relate to colleagues and clients in a fair, decent and professional manner.
+• We value our differences and relate to each other and the community in a fair, decent, caring and professional manner.

-2.2 INTEGRITY
+2.1.2 INTEGRITY